 Psoriasis is a common scaly skin condition.
 If you are pregnant or planning pregnancy and have psoriasis, seek your doctor's advice.
 This is particularly important if you are on systemic therapy for psoriasis.
-This article discusses the use of biological and novel small molecule treatments for psoriasis such as apremilast, in women during their reproductive time of life.
+This article discusses the use of biologics and novel small molecule treatments such as apremilast, in women with psoriasis during their reproductive time of life.